Banco Santander: Operations

 The Santander Group operates across Europe, South America, North America and Asia, partly due to its acquisitions.
 As of 2013 it had more than 186,000 employees, 14,392 branches, 3.26 million shareholders and 102 million customers.
-Retail banking — the main aspect of Santander's operations — generates 74% of the group's profit.
+Retail banking — the main aspect of Santander's operations – generates 74% of the group's profit.
+The top markets by revenue in 2023 were: Brazil (21.6%), Spain (17.4%), the US (12.3%), the UK (11.2%), Mexico (10.2%), Poland (6.3%), Chile (3.9%) and Portugal (3.6%).

 On 10 June 2010, Grupo Santander announced that it would invest approximately US$270 million (€200 million) in Campinas, Brazil in a technology centre for research and data processing and a data centre that was to support operations across North America, Central America and South America.
 The new centre was to be established within the 'Development Company for High Technology Cluster of Campinas' on 1 million square metres.
 Construction began in January 2011, and full operation was expected in 2013 offering over 8,000 direct and indirect jobs.

 In 2013, global growth equity firm General Atlantic, along with Warburg Pincus LLC, acquired a 50% stake in Santander Asset Management.

 In 2010, Banco Santander expanded into China, focusing on trade finance services and establishing a joint venture with China Construction Bank.
 The venture was set up in 2011 with initial funds of 3.5 billion yuan (US$530 million).